Unser Mund sei voll Lachens, BWV 110: Text

-Bach composed eight cantatas for the Christmas season during his third year in Leipzig.
-Six utilise texts by Georg Christian Lehms published earlier, in 1711 in the collection Gottgefälliges Kirchen-Opffer (Church offering pleasing to God).
-Lehms was librarian and court poet in Darmstadt.
-His collection of Andachten (devotions) is a double annual cycle, providing for all Sundays and church feast days devotion for both the mornings and afternoons.
-The morning devotions contain biblical quotations, arias and chorales, while the afternoon devotions consist of arias and recitatives.
-Bach set nine texts from the afternoon cycle, some of those already while he worked for the Weimar court, while Unser Mund sei voll Lachens is his only cantata text from the morning cycle.
+Two Bible readings were prescribed for Christmas Day, as epistle either "God's mercy appeared" or "Unto us a child is born", and for the Gospel an excerpt from the Nativity, the annunciation to the shepherds and the angels' song.

-The librettist began this text with a quotation of two verses from Psalm 126, which deals with the hope for the delivery of Jerusalem, "When the Lord turned again the captivity of Zion, we were like them that dream."; he only used the joyful reaction without the context.
+The librettist began this text with a quotation of two verses from Psalm 126, which deals with the hope for the delivery of the Israelites from Babylonian captivity.
+The psalm opens: "When the Lord turned again the captivity of Zion, we were like them that dream.", but Lehms ignored the context and only used the joyful reaction, in the King James Version: "Then was our mouth filled with laughter, and our tongue with singing: then said they among the heathen, The Lord hath done great things for them.".
 The musicologist Walther Vetter assumed in his 1950 book Der Kapellmeister Bach that the change of the Bible wording from conditional to unconditional joy was Bach's intention and work.

 The poet included for a recitative a verse from the Book of Jeremiah, praising God's greatness, and he quoted from the Christmas story the singing of the angels.
-Each of the three biblical quotations is followed by a reflecting aria; the second reflects a thought from Psalm 8:4, "What is man, that thou art mindful of him? and the son of man, that thou visitest him?".
-The closing chorale is the fifth stanza of Caspar Füger's hymn "Wir Christenleut" (We Christian people).
+Each of the three biblical quotations is followed by an aria; the second reflects a thought from Psalm 8:4, "What is man, that thou art mindful of him? and the son of man, that thou visitest him?".
+The closing chorale is the fifth stanza of Caspar Füger's hymn "Wir Christenleut" ('We Christian people').